-Dear Mr Hallagan
+Dear Mr Chapman

-Civil Contractors Federation Northern Territory Branch Financial Report for the year ended 30 June 2015 - [FR2015/147]
+Civil Contractors Federation, Northern Territory Branch Financial Report for the year ended 30 June 2016 - FR2016/298

-I acknowledge receipt of the financial report of the Civil Contractors Federation, Northern Territory Branch (CCF NT).
-The documents were lodged with the Fair Work Commission (FWC) on 8 December 2015.
+I acknowledge receipt of the financial report for the year ended 30 June 2016 for the Civil Contractors Federation, Northern Territory Branch.
+The financial report was lodged with the Fair Work Commission (FWC) on 15 September 2016.

 The financial report has now been filed.
+You are not required to take any further action in respect of the report lodged.